 3. Does a 1099 employee need workers’ comp?

-A 1099 employee is considered an independent contractor and doesn’t have to be included in a business’ workers’ comp policy.
-Independent contractors should maintain their own workers’ comp plans.
-Some companies misclassify employees as independent contractors to save money on taxes and benefits, which can lead to a contractor being subject to inclusion in workers’ comp policies.
+A 1099 employee is considered an independent contractor and doesn’t usually have to be included in a business’ workers’ comp policy.
+They should, however, maintain their own workers’ comp plans.
+Some companies misclassify employees as independent contractors to save money on taxes and benefits, but this is illegal and the business owner risks fines and penalties.

 Understanding the workers’ compensation audit rules when preparing for your annual review will make the process easier and produce more accurate results.
 By having well-organized company files and payroll data, a small business helps the auditor get a clear picture of the company’s operations.
 Wait until you have the complete data before shopping rates among carriers.